 Interest rates have a direct and significant impact on your mortgage, house prices, and savings.
-Whether you’re a first-time buyer or an existing homeowner, understanding how these rates fluctuate and their effects is essential for navigating the property market.
+Whether you’re a first-time buyer or an existing homeowner, understanding how do interest rates affect mortgages is essential for navigating the property market.

 Mortgage Repayments and Borrowing Costs